Design / TONE

 There can be many variables that determine the characteristic tone of an instrument, none the least being the natural variations found in the inherent acoustic qualities of the individual pieces of timber that make the top and back plates.

-However, by designing and mixing different combinations of the two bracing patterns (X or parallel) with the softer engelmann spruce and red maple or with the harder red spruce and sugar maple, to a large extent the tone of the instrument can be adjusted and controlled.
+However, by designing and mixing different combinations of the two bracing patterns (X or parallel) with the softer engelmann spruce or European spruce and red maple or with the harder red spruce and sugar maple, to a large extent the tone of the instrument can be adjusted and controlled.
 I like to think of it as a spectrum where, at one end of the scale, the softer wood and X brace emphasises more bass frequencies.
 At the other end is the harder species and parallel tone-bars that help boost midrange and projection, with subtle variations in between.

 ES = engelmann spruce